kavehbc/market-forecast/README.md

 There are numerous amount of recommendations from financial advisors, traders, investors, business analysts, brokers and so on available on Internet, and interestingly, sometimes, there are contradicting each other.

-This is a fun open-source project in `streamlit` using `Facebook Prophet` to analyze and forecast Stock and Crypto-currency market based on their historical price only.
+This is a fun open-source project in `streamlit` using `Facebook Prophet` and `Neural Prophet` to analyze and forecast Stock and Crypto-currency market based on their historical price only.
 The data is extracted from Yahoo!
 Finance using the `yfinance` library.